philchute/tfpugsdotcom/Content/AdminGuide.md

 ### MySQL server (databases)

-MySQL server is holding the stats also on this server. access directly with the botserver account in tmux or remotely using the login details from the pinned message in discord.
+MySQL server is on this server.
+Access directly with the botserver account in tmux or remotely using the login details from the pinned message in discord using the command `mysql -u botserver -p`.

 ## Website Info